twinfoundation/rights-management/packages/rights-management-models/docs/reference/interfaces/IPolicyDecisionPointComponent.md

 Evaluate requests from a Policy Enforcement Point (PEP).
 Uses the Policy Management Point (PMP) to retrieve the policies and the Policy Information Point (PIP) to retrieve additional information.
-Executes any actions on the Policy Execution Point (PEP) when the decision is made.
+Executes any actions on the Policy Execution Point (PXP) when the decision is made.

 #### Type Parameters